thomashoneyman/purescript-halogen-realworld/README.md

 npm run build
 ```

-You can bundle the JS for production (this requires installing Zephyr, [which you can get from its releases page](https://github.com/coot/zephyr/releases).
-Ensure it exists in your PATH by moving it to `usr/bin/local` or some equivalent).
+You can bundle the JS for production:

 ```sh
 npm run bundle